Excel VBA course / reference

 Double click (left) on the command button to jump into the VBA programming environment (or via ALT-F11).
 Notice that the 'header and footer of the command button' have been generated automatically.
 You will recognize the button name and you can tell it is a procedure (Sub) to be executed after a mouse click (_Click).

-Enter the follwing code: MsgBox "Hello world.
+Enter the following code: MsgBox "Hello world.
 Continue?", vbYesNo, "Continue?".
 Notice that if you type the comma, a popup list appears with user message options (that can be combined with +). vbYesNo is often used.
 It creates a Yes and No button on the user message popup screen.

 Close the VBA mode (press x at the top right), and exit the Design mode.